BostjanOb/QueueManager/readme.md

 ##### Options
 Available options:
   - **workers** - List workers to work with.
 Default to all registered in QueueManage. (split by comma)
   - **sleep** - How many seconds to wait if there is no task.
-Process will check if there is some task and if there is none it will wait before checking again.
+The process will check if there is some task and if there is none it will wait before checking again.

 Example with options:
 ```bash